Étienne Dolet: Prison stays and banishment

 During his stay in Toulouse, he was elected speaker of the 'French Nation' and was recognised as a gifted orator.
-In October 1533, he delivered a violent indictment of the "backwardness and hostility to humanism and classical scholarship" of the city of Toulouse, going so far as to describe it barbarism.
+In October 1533, he delivered a violent indictment of the "backwardness and hostility to humanism and classical scholarship" of the city of Toulouse, going so far as to describe it as barbarian.
 Later, in January 1534, he delivered a diatribe on religious superstitions and the brutality of the Gascons.
 He was imprisoned in March 1534 and, despite the protection of Jean de Pins (a prominent humanist and bishop), he was banished by the Parliament of Toulouse in 1534.

 In August 1533, following the banishment, Dolet moved to Lyon, where he joined the circle of Lyon humanists and began the most fruitful part of his career.
 Its members included Clément Marot and Rabelais, as well as Guillaume and Maurice Scève, Jean de Tourne père and the printer Sébastien Gryphe, for whom he became a proofreader.
 In addition to these friends and close associates, Dolet also acquired in Lyon a number of sworn enemies who would "follow him all the way to the pyre."

 Dolet's involvement in printing and publishing took place during a dynamic period in the development of European thought and technology.
-King Francois I actively promoted the use of vernacular French (as opposed to Latin) in the arts and publishing, and supported Dolet, Clément Marot and Rabelais, among others, who shared his point of view.
+King Francis I actively promoted the use of vernacular French (as opposed to Latin) in the arts and publishing, and supported Dolet, Clément Marot and Rabelais, among others, who shared his point of view.
 At the same time, the invention and diffusion of printing technology was revolutionizing the transmission of social, political and religious ideas across Europe.
 In addition, the Protestant movement and the Anglican schism created an environment in which the Catholic Church felt threatened.

 In 1535, thanks to Sébastien Gryphe, Dolet published several of his own writings, including his tract, the Dialogus de imitatione Ciceroniana.
 The Ciceroniana revived the quarrel over Ciceronianism, which refers to the tendency among Renaissance humanists to imitate the language and style of Cicero.
 In this work, Dolet attacks both Erasmus and Luther, accusing them both of attempting to destroy the Christian religion.

 During a brawl that took place in December 1536, Dolet killed a painter, Henri Guillot, nicknamed Compaing.
 Dolet claimed that Guillot wanted to assassinate him.
-He fled to Paris to beg for mercy from the King, Francis I, to whom he presented a self-effacing poem describing the brawl.
+He fled to Paris to beg for mercy from Francis I, to whom he presented a self-effacing poem describing the brawl.
 The King accorded him his protection and ordered him to return to Lyon.
 Dolet was nevertheless imprisoned for two months upon his return to Lyon.